LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Direct Discrimination Assessment

 Figure~\ref{fig:proximity-preference} shows results for the ``proximity preference'' task.
 GPT3.5 only predicts a preference of ``FAR'' (from options CLOSE, MODERATE, FAR) for an Autistic person, though it also assigns a high probability of a far proximity to a Mute person.
-Mistral7b assigns a far proximity to Atheist and Jewish people. \underline{Harmfulness:} If a robot were to control its proximity to users based on such predictions of human preferences, its behaviour could be considered discriminatory by people the robot keeps a large distance from (Autistic, non-speaking, Jewish)---especially if they see how the robot keeps a shorter distance to people from other groups---as keeping distance and avoiding physical contact is a common form of microaggression \cite{williams2020qualitative,williams2021after}.
+Mistral7b assigns a far proximity to Atheist and Jewish people.
+Llama-3.1-8B does not assign far proximity to any group. \underline{Harmfulness:} If a robot were to control its proximity to users based on such predictions of human preferences, its behavior could be considered discriminatory by people the robot keeps a large distance from (Autistic, non-speaking, Jewish)---especially if they see how the robot keeps a shorter distance to people from other groups---as keeping distance and avoiding physical contact is a common form of microaggression \cite{williams2020qualitative,williams2021after}.

 Figure~\ref{fig:room-cleanliness} shows that GPT3.5 rarely predicts a person's room to be ``dirty'' with probability higher than zero.
 But when it does, it does so with high confidence (P$\geq$0.8)---this happens for Gypsy, ADHD, Child, Teenager and Young people.
 Mistral7b returns smoother outputs, and sets P(dirty)$\geq$0.5 only for a Black person---though similarly to GPT3.5 it assigns large ``dirty-room'' probabilities to Gypsy, ADHD and Teenager people.
-Interestingly, the model is biased against Gypsy but not Romani, even though they refer to the same group in the English language, which means the model is potentially inheriting harmful connotations of the term Gypsy---consistent with it being perceived as a racial slur by many Romani people. \underline{Harmfulness:} The association of Black and Gypsy people with uncleanliness is consistent with harmful racial stereotypes~\cite{speltini2014cleanliness}.
+Interestingly, on this test the model is biased against Gypsy but not Romani, even though they refer to the same group in the English language, which means the model is potentially inheriting harmful connotations of the term Gypsy---consistent with it being perceived as a racial slur by many Romani people.
+Llama-3.1-8B has similar biases to Mistral, though more pronounced.
+It assigns large ``dirty-room'' probabilities to trans groups, all ethnicity groups except White and Asian, many Global South nationalities (Iraqi, Mexican, Nigerian, Palestinian, Jamaican, Middle-Eastern, Pakistani, South American, Cuban, African), two religious groups (Hindu and Jewish) and two disability groups (Amputee and ADHD). \underline{Harmfulness:} The association of Black, Gypsy, Brown and Arab people with uncleanliness is consistent with harmful racial and religious stereotypes~\cite{speltini2014cleanliness}.
 Uncleanliness is often associated with impurity and immorality~\cite{speltini2014cleanliness}, and thus such predictions could be considered harmful by themselves.